Thandege Thakka Maga: Plot

 Foreign-educated Satya, son of a village chieftain returns home after a long stay abroad.
 He is accompanied by his girlfriend, Sathya, with whom he intends to settle in a city and start a business.
 However, things get problematic when Sathya is forced to marry a woman from a lower caste after his father's sudden death.

 Production

 The film was launched at Ashoka Hotel, Bangalore.
 KFCC president HD Gangaraju sounded the first clap, while Dharam Singh, former chief minister of Karnataka switched on the camera.

 Soundtrack

 The music of the film was composed by S. A. Rajkumar.
-Three songs were reused from the original version which was composed by Ilaiyaraaja: "Jajiya Hoovu Anda" is based on "Inji Idupazhagi", "Kaveri Seemyaga" is based on "Potri Paadadi" and "Nammoora Deepa" is based on "Vaanam Thottu", respectively.
+Three songs were reused from the original version which was composed by Ilaiyaraaja: "Jajiya Hoovu Chanda" is based on "Inji Idupazhagi", "Kaveri Seemyaga" is based on "Potri Paadadi" and "Nammoora Deepa" is based on "Vaanam Thottu", respectively.
 The song "Kailasada Aa Shivanigu" is based on "Vellipani Mutrathil" portion of song "Golukathu Radhai" from Anandham.
-The audio was launched at Chandrasekhar Patila playground at Gulbarga at 9 December 2005.
+The audio was launched at Chandrashekhar Patil playground at Gulbarga at 9 December 2005.